 Each layer of the chart represents a different set of data.
-Start with your products at the core and work out to your releases at the edges.
-You can zoom in and out and even filter the screen by your products, goals, initiatives, and releases to get the exact view that you want.
-When you have the view you want, save it and/or share it with key stakeholders by adding it to an Aha! presentation.
+Start with your workspaces at the core and work out to your releases at the edges.
+You can zoom in and out and even filter the screen by your workspaces, goals, initiatives, and releases to get the exact view that you want.

 Read this article for more details on creating diagram reports.

 You can easily share your reports with stakeholders by selecting one of the export options under the More options button on the top right of the screen.

 - To fold your report into a presentation, select Add to presentation.
 In your presentation, you can select the report's update frequency.

 - To invite people outside of your Aha! account to view your report, select Share as webpage.